MoritzBlumer/inversion_scripts/windowed_pca/README.md

 ### Preparing a metadata file
 A metadata file is required to provide annotation for the HTML plots, and can also be used to control which samples to include in the windowed PCA analysis, and to assign groups that will have the same color in the plots.
-The minimum requirement for the metadata file is that the first column contains unique identifiers for each sample, and is called 'primary_id'.
+The minimum requirement for the metadata file is that the first column contains unique identifiers for each sample, and is called 'id'.
 All additional fields are optional.
-An example metadata file, which in addition to the primary_id contains info on sequencing coverage, species and inversion state of each sample, is provided:
+An example metadata file, which in addition to the id contains info on sequencing coverage, species and inversion state of each sample, is provided:
 ```
 cat test_dataset/input/metadata.tsv
-primary_id      coverage        species inversion_state
+id      coverage        species inversion_state
 ind_1   20X     species_1       inverted
 ind_2   21X     species_1       inverted
 ind_3   20X     species_1       inverted